 Most of us, Hindus who get married by traditional Hindu rituals by pronouncing some Sanskrit Slokas don’t even know the vows we take during our marriage.
-We take saat phera or seven rounds around the Agni (fire) and take some vows that makes us husband and wife.
-These are the vows that binds our relation in a form of religious binding that is also legal.
+We take saat phera or seven rounds around the Agni (fire) and take some vows that make us husband and wife.
+These are the vows that bind our relation in a form of religious binding that is also legal.
 Here the god Agni (Fire) is considered as the witness of our vows and hence the bond becomes a holy one.
 It is important that as Hindus we know these vows –

 Phera 1 – To nourish each other

 Bridegroom’s vow – I will love, cherish and provide for you and our children.
 You will support me and offer me food.

 Bride’s vow – I will honour my husband.
 I take upon myself the responsibilities of the house and children.